antoniojbt/project_quickstart/README.rst

 script.
 You may need to run commands manually if it fails though and there are other dependencies which need manual installation (inkscape and latex for example).

-If you intend to run the pipeline example below, you may want to install cgat-core_ before and within that environment install the additional tools required.
+Note that if you intend to run the pipeline example below, you may want to install cgat-core_ before and within that environment install the additional tools required.

 .. _cgat-core: https://github.com/cgat-developers/cgat-core